staylorx/ansible-role-wls-software/README.md

 Example Playbook
 ----------------

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
+An example to install FMW Infrastructure, a colocated OHS, and the EDQ binaries:

-    - hosts: servers
+- hosts: admin
+  become: yes
+  become_user: oracle
+  vars:
+    #download_flag: false
+    cleanup_flag: false
+    oracle_installs:
+      - FMW,EXAMPLES
+      - OHS,COLOCATED
+      - EDQ,WEBLOGIC
   roles:
-         - { role: staylorx.wlssoftware, oracle_user_name: oracle }
+    - role: staylorx.wls-software

+See the defaults/main.yml to see the code lists for products.

 License
 -------

-BSD, MIT
+MIT